-Tenancy law, practice and procedure.
-Emphasis on the position of the occupier of residential premises with particular reference to the Residential Tenancies Act.
-Also, housing policies, provision of government housing with special attention to disadvantaged persons.
-Practical problems and ways and means to take advantage of resources offered by government departments.
-Alternatives to traditional homelessness strategies and tenancy law reform.
-(Old No. 90.883)
+This course treats tenancy law, practice and procedure with emphasis on the position of the occupier of residential premises and with particular reference to the Residential Tenancies Act.
+In addition, attention will be given to housing policies, provision of government housing (with special attention to disadvantaged persons), practical problems and ways and means to take advantage of resources offered by government departments, alternatives to traditional homelessness strategies and tenancy law reform.